grempe/grempe.github.io/_posts/2016/2016-01-11-yubikey-gnupg-2-1-and-ssh.md

 should succeed in your ssh login.

 ## Problems?

+**UPDATE** : December 15, 2016 : I am working through this issue in the gnupg-users mailing list.
+You can follow along with the discussion thread  [here](https://lists.gnupg.org/pipermail/gnupg-users/2016-January/054988.html){:target="_blank"}.
+I'll update this post again if there is a resolution to this issue.

 I ran into one major problem with this setup.
 It seems that if the `gpg-agent` is running and you remove your Yubikey and re-insert it, the `gpg-agent` will